 This FAQ is supplemental documentation to the man pages, available both in the installed system and online.
-The FAQ covers the active release of OpenBSD, currently v3.4.
-Note that the development version (-current) of OpenBSD is not covered by this FAQ.
+The FAQ covers the active release of OpenBSD, currently v3.5.
+There are likely features and changes to features in the development version (-current) version of OpenBSD that are not covered in this FAQ.